biopsin/voidpkg/README.md

 # voidpkg
-Custom unoffical void packages
-A collection of unoffical void-linux templates for personal use
+Custom and unoffical voidlinux templates for personal use